genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 ### genesisPassword

+### passwordRetry
+The `passwordRetry` function has been deprecated in favour of the `retry` function within the `genesisPassword` configuration.

-The `genesisPassword` groups all configuration options when using `type = AuthType.INTERNAL`.
+The `genesisPassword` groups all configuration options when you are using `type = AuthType.INTERNAL`.

 #### validation
 The `validation` function enables password validation, and is used to set the variables relating to this validation.